Recently, we conducted an analysis of our touring caravan claims data. Accidental damage came out on top, accounting for more…Read more

 Together these form your Total Sums Insured.

-Under insurance applies if your holiday caravan/lodge is inadequately or insufficiently insured.
+Under insurance applies if your holiday caravan is inadequately or insufficiently insured.

 On a New for Old policy, your Total Sums Insured (see previous FAQ) needs to be:

-Enough to buy you a brand-new replacement/equivalent for your current holiday caravan/lodge (or an equivalent) on your current pitch on your park.
+Enough to buy you a brand-new replacement/equivalent for your current holiday caravan (or an equivalent) on your current pitch on your park.

-Click here to find out more about the consequences of under insurance.
+Find out more about the consequences of underinsurance here.

 Compass provides policies on a “non-advised” basis, which means we are not allowed to tell you how much your unit should be insured for.
 However, there are lots of ways to work out how much to insure for.
 For example, you can look at similar units for sale on your park, or just ask your park owner, who should be able to help you come up with an appropriate figure.

-Contents can range from televisions to crockery.
+Contents can range from refrigerators to rugs.
 Please see our handy guide to contents cover here.